pagopa/io-ipatente/README.md

 1. **Setup the Environment Variables.** Create a file called `.env.local` in each `NextJS App` folder (`./apps/*`) valued according to the environment variables listed in `.env.example`.

-2. **Install the project (if you haven't already).** Run from the root folder the following commands.
+2. **Install the project (if you haven't already).** Run the following commands from the root folder.

 ```bash
 # to install the dependencies